learn-co-students/python-classes-instances-data-science/README.md

 print(first_ride == first_ride)
 ```

-As we can see, `first_ride` is only equal to itself eventhough at this point these objects are identical with the exception of their IDs.
+As we can see, `first_ride` is only equal to itself even though at this point these objects are identical with the exception of their IDs.

 ## Summary